-My oldest daughter, Naama, is a sweet and sensitive little girl, who stood up in front of camera crews and news reporters, and did an excellent job of expressing her thoughts to the world.
+My oldest daughter, Naama, is a sweet and sensitive little girl.
+She stood up in front of camera crews and news reporters and did an excellent job at expressing her thoughts to the world.

 Naama, who usually shies away from people she doesn’t know, participated in many interviews, took lots of pictures, and shared her thoughts because she knew that by telling the world of the extremists behavior, it may stop them from coming back.

 I was getting ready for a vehicle convoy demonstration going towards the prime ministers office last week.
 Naama overheard a conversation I was having with a friend, and immediately asked me where I was going and what for.
 When I explained to her what a vehicle convoy is, and the reason we were demonstrating, she asked if she can draw a picture to hang in our car.